tikv/website/CONTRIBUTING.md

 - **Tasks:** Explain how to perform a specific procedure.
 Eg. "How to configure TLS in TiKV?"
 - **Reference:** Detailed lists, facts, or configuration info.
 Eg. "Storage options in TiKV"

-If you're confused where to place a page or section, just write it and we'll figure out where best to put it.
+If you're confused about where to place a page or section, just write it and we'll figure out where it fits best.

-If you create a new page you'll need to copy the metadata from an existing page.
+If you create a new page, you'll need to copy the metadata from an existing page.
 It looks like this:

 ```yaml
 ---